Glossary

 Child representative

-The person or persons with parental responsibility for a child under 18 who can make decisions on their behalf.
-For some children, this may be an alternative adult(s) who is not their parent or a statutory authority.
+Someone with parental responsibility for a child under 18 who can make decisions on their behalf.
+For some children, this may be an alternative adult who is not their parent.

 Choice and control

-The right for a participant to make their own decisions about their supports.
-This can involve choosing the supports they receive, including how and when the supports are provided, having a range of service providers to work with, and having the option to manage their own plan funding.
+This can involve: choosing the NDIS supports they receive, including how and when they are provided; having a range of providers to work with; and having the option to manage their own plan funding.

-Community and other government supports/services
+Community and mainstream supports/services

 Goods, services, supports and assistance available to the general public which are not funded by the NDIS.